 This is, of course, is the heart of Jesus’ message, but many, if not most of us who say we’re his followers still don’t get it.

-As tech opportunities for “communication” proliferate the less we communicate.
+As tech opportunities for “communication” proliferate the less we truly communicate.
 We communicate more and more on a superficial level.
 You can’t really know someone through texting or on Facebook or in an email.
 A person can present a false persona.
 The only real way to communicate with someone is to be in their presence using all our senses.

-We need to learn, once again how to come to true intimacy ~ the coming together of two or more persons who have the courage open themselves to the transformative power of love.
+We need to learn, once again how to come to true intimacy ~ the coming together of two or more persons who have the courage to open themselves to the transformative power of love.

 If you are one who seeks that, I’m with you.
 That’s what my writing is about.
 In fact, the high school seniors whom I had in my religion classes fifty years ago were required to read that book along the Victor Frankl’s Man’s Search for Meaning.